asadhanif3188/OpenShift-Notes/README.md

 5. **Input Secrets:** If we're building something and it requires specific credentials or some type of other configuration to access dependent resources based on secrets, or config maps.
 We can define a secrets input so our application can do any type of authentication, authorization that it ultimate;y needs.
 6. **External Artifacts:** We used to take binaries like a Java jar, and we used to pop it onto a server and then we used to run Java jar command that would bring up our application and binary.

+## Installing an OpenShift cluster on AWS with customizations
+In OpenShift Container Platform version 4.12, we can install a customized cluster on infrastructure that the installation program provisions on Amazon Web Services (AWS).
+To customize the installation, we need to modify parameters in the `install-config.yaml` file before installing the cluster.

+### Pre-Requisites
+Following prerequisites must be met before OpenShift cluster provisioning.
+- Configure an **AWS account** to host the cluster.
+- An **IAM user** with **Admin access**.
+- An **installer machine** to start the provisioning step.
+    - We can have a Virtual Machine on AWS acting as installer machine.
+- A **Domain name** to access the application deployed on OpenShift cluster.
+- A RedHat account.